lsawade/introduction-to-conda/docs/what-is-conda.md

 software.
 A good example are syntax changes in `python`.
 With new python versions (not only `2->3`).
 Going from `3.9->3.10` there have been changes on the `typing` syntax.
 If you update your code to the new way of defining input types.
 Older versions of `python` will not be able to run your code anymore.
-On the other hand you maybe have a dependency that cannot be run on a newer `python` version.
-In such cases, it makes sense to find the versions of the codes that overlap and work with each other.
+Furthermore, you may have a dependency that cannot be run on a newer `python` version.
+In such cases, it makes sense to find the versions of the packages that overlap in their dependency structure and work with each other.
 A package manager such as `conda` will take care of that for you at installation time (sometimes this takes a ridiculous amount of time if you have a number of packages installed).

 ### Project specific dependencies